 - 1. Remove the master cylinder from the vice and install on the firewall, secure with factory hardware.
 Be very careful not spill any brake fluid on any painted surfaces as it will damage your paint. - 2.
 Carefully remove the bleeder kit nozzles and install the brake lines in the appropriate ports. - 3.
-Install the brake line with the 1⁄2" fitting to the port for the rear brakes (port furthest from the firewall) 4.
-Install the 3/8-24 fitting into the port for the front brakes (port closest to the firewall) - 5.
+Install the pre bent brake line with the 1⁄2" fitting to the port for the rear brakes on the master cylinder (port furthest from the firewall) and connect the other end to the top rear port of the factory distribution block. - 4.
+Install the pre bent brake line with (2) 3/8-24 fittings between the master cylinder port for the front brakes (port closest to the firewall) and the top front port of the factory distribution block. - 5.
 Secure all brake lines and check for leaks. - 6.
 Remove the factory pushrod from your original master cylinder and install it into the new master cylinder with the original dust boot.
 If you master cylinder has never been replaced it may be difficult to remove the pushrod from your old master cylinder.
 There is a metal retaining clip that holds it in the master cylinder piston.
 It is usually necessary to break the clip to release the pushrod. - 7.
 If you do not have your factory pushrod or you would like to adjust the pedal position contact GPS Automotive for information on our optional adjustable pushrod.